bioinformatics-ca/CAN_2021/Module2/Module2_lab_cancer.md

 ## Region Lists

 Sometimes it's really useful to save where you are, or to load regions of interest.
 For this purpose, there is a **Region Navigator** in IGV.
 To access it, click *Regions > Region Navigator*.
-While you browse around the genome, you can save some bookmarks by pressing the **Add** button at any time.
-Add a useful label in the **Description** box to help you remember why you saved the region later on.
+While you browse around the genome, you can save some bookmarks by pressing the *Add* button at any time.
+Add a useful label in the *Description* box to help you remember why you saved the region later on.

 ![Bookmarks in IGV.](https://bioinformatics-ca.github.io/images/Igv-bookmarks.png)

 ## Loading Read Alignments

 We will first visualize alignments from the subset of normal sample.
-In IGV choose *File > Load from File*, select normal.bam, and click **OK**.
-Note that the bam and index files *must* be in the same directory for IGV to load these properly, but only the bam file (not the bam.bai index file) needs to be loaded into IGV.
+In IGV choose *File > Load from File*, select *normal.bam*, and click *OK*.
+Note that the bam and index files *must* be in the same directory for IGV to load these properly, but only the bam file (not the *bam.bai* index file) needs to be loaded into IGV.

 ![Load BAM track from File](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module2/images-cancer/load-bams.png)